Muhammad-Hussain456/OOP/06_Inheritance.md

 ---

-## 1️⃣ Generalization
+## Generalization

 ### Definition
 **Generalization** is the process of extracting common characteristics from multiple classes and creating a new base class.

 ### Explanation
-In OO models, some classes may have common characteristics
+In OO models, some classes may have common characteristics.

-We extract these features into a new class and inherit original classes from this new class
+We extract these features into a new class and inherit original classes from this new class.

-This concept is known as Generalization
+This concept is known as Generalization.

 ### Purpose
 - Reduce redundancy